- Bray to St. James Church, Dublin

 Adelante!!
 We left the park after that much needed rest, and rather than continue by the coast, we walked on a trail called The Metals straight to Dun Laoghaire.
 The Metals is a 3km straight walkway that was formerly a rail line from the quarry in Dalkey to Dun Laoghaire.
 It’s a lovely walk way but there are no opportunities to collect sellos.
 We might collect one or two in Dun Laoghaire, we hoped.
 And we did, as the local library was open.
 They were glad to assist.
 Dun Laoghaire was bustling.
 It’s amazing what the sun can do.
 We continued on but not before we took the below pictures.

 From here we would walk along the coast until we reached Dublin Port and 3 Arena.
 It seemed like the entire population of Dublin were out by the beach, even though the tide was out!
 With time passing, I became more aware of a niggling pain in my foot but a 99er ice cream seemed to ease the pain for a while.
 We reached Dublin Port at 2.30pm, a full 5 and a half hours since we started.
 It was by far the best walk in Dublin I have taken, made special by the great company and the people we met along the way.
 From Dublin Port, it was a straight walk along the quays up to St. James’ Church which closes at 3.30 on Saturdays.
 I had slight doubts that we weren’t going to make it but Oihana is super-positive and assured me that we had all the time in the world.
 I was introduced to the Jeannie Johnson ship that is based along the port and EPIC, the Irish emigration musuem.
 Where have I been all these years??!
 Along the quays we walked until we came to Christchurch Cathedral and Vicar Street.
 Then the Guinness Storehouse and St. James’ Church.
-We arrived at the Camino Information Centre at 3.15pm and showed our credencials.
+We arrived at 3.15pm and showed our credencials.
+Just in time!

 Yes, I had sore feet, yes I had a farmers’ tan, but boy! what a walk?!
 So 5 out of 5!
 Now to look forward to A Coruna later!

 If you are interested in walking the Celtic Camino, this is a great route for your Irish leg as it is central however there is a caveat.
 There is a lot of road walking.
 If you prefer something different, why not check out Boyne Valley Camino or St. Declan’s Way.
-Both are a little more rustic.
+Both are a little bit different.
 But for somewhere closer to home, this is ideal.
 When you have your 25k complete, you receive your sellos and an special compostela which you present to volunteers in Santiago when you walk from A Coruna.
 If you are unable to walk it in one day, you can walk it over two days.